nahuelio/boneyard/README.md

 =====================

 * Current Implementation handle dependencies between files inside the SAME modules: Implement Handling of dependencies across modules (Hook up this into the build process).
-* Benchmarking code (Improve UI)
+* Benchmarking code (Improve UI).
-* Adding AMD module support
+* Adding AMD module support and BachboneJS hook up.
 * Create Documentation (Usage instructions and so on).
-* Logo design needs more work
+* Logo design needs more work :)
-* Add examples of usage
+* Add examples of usage.